How the Owners of All 32 NFL Teams Made Their Money

 How He Got Rich: Robert Kraft got his start working at his father-in-law’s packaging material company.
 He eventually bought the business and merged it with International Forest Products, a separate packaging and recycling company he started.
 All his ventures are currently under the umbrella of The Kraft Group, a holding company that also controls various real estate and entertainment ventures.
 His estimated net worth is $4.3 billion.

 The Numbers: The New Orleans Saints are worth around $1.1 billion.
-Benson bought the team in 1985 when he found out they were in talks to be moved to Jacksonville, a city with far inferior zydeco music and gumbo.
-Benson also recently bought the NBA’s New Orleans Pelicans.
+Tom Benson bought the team in 1985 when he found out they were in talks to be moved to Jacksonville, a city with far inferior zydeco music and gumbo.
+Tom Benson also bought the NBA’s New Orleans Pelicans.
+When he passed away in 2018, his wife, Gayle, took control of both teams, becoming the first woman to own both an NFL and NBA franchise.

-How He Got Rich: Benson owned (and still owns) multiple car dealerships in the New Orleans and San Antonio areas.
+How She Got Rich: Tom Benson owned multiple car dealerships in the New Orleans and San Antonio areas.
 He began to invest in and purchase local banks and formed Benson Financial, which was a successful enough enterprise to fund his purchase of the Saints.
 In 1996 he sold Benson Financial to Norwest Banks for $440 million.
+Gayle ran an interior design business for 30 years before their marriage in 2004.
+Her inheritance was contested by Tom's daughter and granddaughter, who were reportedly left out of the will; a court upheld the transfer of his assets.

 New York Giants: John Mara and Steve Tisch